 Most students who major or minor in anthropology enter professions that might not be considered “anthropological”.
 Colby anthropology majors and minors have become lawyers, teachers, medical professionals, community organizers, social workers, urban planners, entrepreneurs, consultants, public administrators; journalists; they work in non-profit and for-profit ventures, in the public and private sectors.
-Whether or not you want to continue on to graduate level studies — be it in Anthropology, another discipline, or a professional field — you will find that the foundational skills of anthropological inquiry will serve you well in whatever career you choose.
+Whether or not you want to continue on to graduate level studies — be it in Anthropology, another discipline, or a professional field — the foundational skills of an anthropology degree will serve you well in whatever career you choose.

-For some more ideas about careers in anthropology check out these sites:
+For some more ideas about careers in anthropology (some may require graduate study) check out these sites:

 American Anthropological Association, Careers in Anthropology